Professor-G/pyBIA/docs/source/Catalog Generation.rst

 Quick Start
 -----------

-If you have a 2D image array containing many sources, and do not require specific positional extraction, you can generate a catalog immediately using the built-in auto-detection:
+If you have a 2D image array containing many sources, and do not require specific positional extraction, you can generate a catalog immediately by simply inputting the data.
+When no positional arguments are specified, the built-in auto-detection is automatically applied.

 .. code-block:: python